 The old lady was up before dawn, as she always is.
-She and her husband farm a few rai of land in Iran, Northern Thailand, growing vegetables, rice and sugar.
-In landlocked Isan it gets hellish hot in the middle of the day, and the best hours are from 5 or 5.30 until about 10 or 11, when they break for lunch.
+She and her husband farm a few rai of land in Isan, Northern Thailand, growing vegetables, rice and sugar.
+In landlocked Isan it gets hellish hot in the middle of the day, and the best hours are from 5 or 5.30 until about 10 or 11, when they break for rice.
 Then work on, more gently, choosing tasks that can be done in the shade if possible.
 Buaphan is 75, still healthy, straight-backed, and energetic.
 Her husband Sak is 79, and still strong, though getting slow.
 He only has one gear — and that’s first — but he can keep going all day.
 Slow, slow, but never stopping.
-Once in a while, he’ll a nap in the hammock during the hottest hours.
+Once in a while, he’ll take a nap in the hammock during the hottest hours.
 But back to work at 3, till it’s getting dark at 6.30.
 Then eat, and sleep.
 And that’s it, every day, seven days a week, fifty-two weeks a year.
 Every hour of light is spent outside.
 They only come inside to sleep.

 So Buaphan was cooking breakfast on her wood stove — with so much wood lying around, why use gas? — when her eye was caught by something strange: a procession of bright lights moving silently across the dark sky.
 A straight line, evenly spaced, a taut string of stars.